 What can you do?

-Make withdrawals for college expenses.
+Make withdrawals for education expenses.
 Refer to your enrollment kit for full details on qualified expenses, which include:

 - Tuition and fees